Dorothy Fraser: Later life and death

 She served on over 40 small community organisations and directorships and consultancies including the Gibbs Committee (1987–88) and Monticello Trust Board (2001–08).

 Fraser died on 24 May 2015, aged 89.
 Her funeral service attracted 300 mourners.

 Honours and awards

 Fraser was made a justice of the peace in 1959, and in 1977 she was awarded the Queen Elizabeth II Silver Jubilee Medal.
 In the 1978 New Year Honours, she was appointed a Companion of the Queen's Service Order for public services.
+The Otago Hospital Board named a hospital building on the corner of Cumberland St and Hanover St the Fraser Building.
 She was made a Dame Commander of the Order of the British Empire in the 1987 New Year Honours, for services to the Otago Hospital Board and the community.

 She was given an honorary Doctorate of Literature from University of Otago in 1994.

 Legacy

 In 2012 the Dame Dorothy Fraser Lecture was instigated, an annual event to highlight the achievements of women in politics.
 The inaugural lecture was given by former Prime Minister Helen Clark.